Curved Walls: A Museum Display

 The main purpose of museums is to display, so when it comes to the selection of museum curved walls – whether they should be flat or curved is a crucial decision.
 Gone are the days of static flat wall hanging pictures and written information on the wall.

 Curved surfaces provide the advantage of displaying all three dimensions.
 Further, they also expand on the peripheral vision of the viewer.
-In contrast, the flat surfaces, which as their name suggests don’t provide the extended peripheral vision, instead they offer a weaker immersive experience.
+In contrast, the flat surfaces, which, as their name suggests, don’t provide extended peripheral vision; instead, they offer a weaker immersive experience.

-While researching over curved vs. flat display, due to the specification of curved surfaces it correlates greater immersion with a better field of view.
-This specification holds true for the same reasons that curved displays are also more comfortable than their flat counterparts.
+While researching curved vs. flat displays, the specification of curved surfaces correlates greater immersion with a better field of view.
+This specification holds true for the same reasons: curved displays are more comfortable than their flat counterparts.

 Benefits of curved walls

-Since a curved surface throws light from all angles and directions towards the viewer’s eye, he will be able to take in everything without causing much exertion to eyes.
+Since a curved surface throws light from all angles and directions towards the viewer’s eye, they will be able to take in everything without causing much exertion to the eyes.

-Due to this benefit of curved surfaces, the viewer will not miss any part of the information that is displayed to him.
+Due to the benefits of curved surfaces, the viewer will not miss any part of the information that is displayed to them.

 Therefore, if the viewer’s eyes can more easily cover a larger field of view, as compared to flat screens, then curved displays will thus give a larger feel.